zenaul/assignment-9/README.md

-# Laravel Project Setup and Run Instructions
+# Project Setup and Run Instructions

 This repository contains a Laravel project.
 Follow these steps to set it up and run it locally.